ultimape/garden/weeds/write-drafts/longform/virtual-assistant-needs.md

 Abstractly, I think about it like how an ant uses pheromones to encode information about their world.
 I had great success setting up my living environment to facilitate having memory aids and place prompts in my environment to remind me about stuff.
 But that has been challenging since of some unfortunate changes in my living situation.

 In an ideal world, I'd be allowed to write notes on mirrors and have a stable enough living situation that I could leave written notes next to tasks to remind me why they are there.
-Even better i'd have the ability to move things around to optimize for this.
+Even better I'd have the ability to move things around to optimize for this.
 Given control over my environment, this is something I am able to do on my own (and will do).
 However Where I live now I am not able to do this for a bunch of complicated interpersonal reasons.
 It's been a struggle.

 In the interim, I've had some luck with keeping a sort of journal with some friends where we remind each other about coping skills and help remind each other about stuff that has worked in the past, but that hasn't been reliable enough for the extent that I run into these issues.